Stanley Kubrick is one of the greatest and most influential filmmakers in cinema history.

 Elstree Studios claims that Kubrick shot more than 1.3 million feet of film on The Shining: about 120 takes for every shot used, compared to the usual 5 to 15 takes on a normal filmmaking production.

 This obsessive need for perfection was clearly excessive, but it achieved spectacular results.
 It's hard to deny that Kubrick's methods worked, and he revolutionized cinema multiple times with the styles and techniques he pioneered.

-If you like trippy movies about symbolism-laden sci-fi journeys involving the evolution of humanity, crime-ridden futuristic dystopias plagued by sociopathic gangs, families enjoying extended stays in haunted luxury hotels, or hilarious military bloopers that threaten the existence of mankind…
+Do you like trippy movies with symbolism-laden sci-fi journeys, crime-ridden futuristic dystopias plagued by sociopathic gangs, families enjoying extended stays in haunted luxury hotels, or hilarious military bloopers that threaten the existence of mankind?

-…then you’ll love what Stanley Kubrick’s filmography has on offer.
-Here’s our ranking of the best Stanley Kubrick movies!
+Then you'll love Stanley Kubrick's filmography!
+Here's our ranking of the best Stanley Kubrick movies.

 Watching Full Metal Jacket is like watching two different movies stitched together, yet resulting in a satisfying whole.